kamanashisroy/shotodol/Design_Patterns.md

 Encapsulation
 ==============

-[Modules](libs/module/README.md) provides encapsulation in shotodol.
+[Modules](libs/module/README.md) provide encapsulation in shotodol.
 You can hide your inner workings in modules and still be able to advertise your extensions registering as [plugins](libs/plugin/README.md).

 Composite Pattern
 ==================
 Writing extensions in a plugin space is an example of composite pattern.
-See [extensions](libs/plugin/README.md#Extension).
+See [extensions](libs/plugin/README.md#extension).

 Inheritance
 ============